 Our sample of chlorinated water contained only small smatterings of cells.
 There was nothing complex, nor was there any movement.
 This prompted a nice discussion about chlorine, its effects on microorganisms, and why it might be beneficial to use it in our pool.
 Then we began wondering what the effects that other chemicals might have on microorganisms.
 Vinegar for instance, is often touted as a great cleaner and sanitizer, what would happen if we put a drop of vinegar on our slide?

-It turns out, the acidity in the vinegar quickly turned our thriving colony of organsims into a veritable wasteland.
+It turns out, the acidity in the vinegar quickly turned our thriving colony of organisms into a veritable wasteland.
 In fact, it was so effective, I began using it to clean and sanitize my slides, slip covers, and medicine droppers!

-While researching the different kinds of organisms that can inhabit pools of standing water, I came upon a mind blowing fact.
+While researching the different kinds of organisms that can inhabit pools of standing water, I came upon a mind-blowing fact.
 Algae are more like photosynthesizing animals than they are plants, and they can swim!
-I always thought that they were rooted to wherever they were, and that they consisted of one type of organism.
+I always thought that they were rooted to wherever they were and that they consisted of one type of organism.
 However, they are actually comprised of several different types of unicellular and multicellular organisms.
 Many kinds of algae will swim to different areas to better position themselves for photosynthesis, and some have even developed predatory characteristics!
 There is one type of algae that releases a chemical compound that turns the skin of fish into a slime, which the algae then digests.

 I knew life existed in puddles of rainwater, fountains, as well as of course, ponds, lakes, and any other body of water.
 However, I had no idea how extensive and complex that life really is.
 There truly are massive microscopic ecosystems in every puddle, and they are beautiful to behold.

-As Kat and I took daily samples from our fountain, we noticed that the amount of living organisms began to reach a peak, before seemingly crashing into large clumps of unmoving cells.
+As Kat and I took daily samples from our fountain, we noticed that a number of living organisms began to reach a peak, before seemingly crashing into large clumps of unmoving cells.
 After a while, even the little swimmers disappeared.
 We wondered what happened, did the Ph levels change?
 Did the algae take over?
 We began to draw out an experiment, and we are currently in the process of gathering data.
-We'll have results soon, but that will have to wait for another day.
+We’ll have results soon, but that will have to wait for another day.
 In the meantime, we are having a blast with looking at tiny worlds under the microscope and learning about their inhabitants.

 NOTE: If you decide to undertake your own explorations in puddle science, we found these links to be very useful for identifying what we were looking at: